charlestolley/python-snmp/docs/source/getting_started_legacy.rst

 .. note::

-   This code will run out of the box on an Ubuntu machine with just a few simple setup steps (as the root user).
-First, install the snmp daemon with ``apt install snmpd``.
-Then edit ``/etc/snmp/snmpd.conf``, and uncomment the line that says ``createuser authPrivUser SHA-512 myauthphrase AES myprivphrase`` (or add it, if it's not there).
-Save and exit that file, and then run ``systemctl restart snmpd``.
+   This code will run out of the box on an Ubuntu machine.
+All you have to do is install the snmp daemon with ``sudo apt install snmpd``.

 .. code-block:: python

    from snmp import Engine, SNMPv2c

-   with Engine(SNMPv2c, defaultCommunity="public") as engine:
+   with Engine(SNMPv2c, defaultCommunity=b"public") as engine:
        localhost = engine.Manager("127.0.0.1")
        response = localhost.get("1.3.6.1.2.1.1.4.0", "1.3.6.1.2.1.1.6.0")
        print(response)